shayanblest/buludng/README.md

 For install the npm packages that used in this project. run `npm i` and wait the installation ends.

 ## Build the library package
-First change directory to the library directory of the project using the following terminal command `cd projects/buludng`
-Then run `ng build --watch` for build the library package and use it in the demo application.
+First change directory to the library directory of the project using the following terminal command_ `cd projects/buludng` Then run `ng build --watch` for build the library package and use it in the demo application.

 ## Run the demo application development server
-After build the library open a new terminal and Run `ng serve -o` for a dev server.
-Navigate to `http://localhost:4300/`.
+After build the library open a new terminal and change the directory to the demo app directory of project using `cd projces/buludng-demo` and then Run `ng serve -o` for a dev server._Navigate to `http://localhost:4300/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests